 Check our lab finder to locate a collection site in your area.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.

-Adults should be on a standard diet containing 50 to 150 g of fat per day for at least three days before test is started and during the 72 hour collection.
-In children, the amount of fat in the diet should be constant for one day before the test and during the test.
-The person should not have had mineral oil as a laxative prior to specimen collection.
+This test requires a 72-hour specimen.
+A standard diet containing 50 to 150 g of fat per day for at least three days before the test is started and during the 72-hour collection is recommended.
+Avoid using mineral oil as a laxative.